markoneill/ssa/README.md

 # Secure Socket API (SSA)
-The SSA is a Linux kernel module that allows programmers create secure TLS connections using the standard POSIX socket API.
+The SSA is a Linux kernel module that allows programmers to easily create secure TLS connections using the standard POSIX socket API.
 This allows programmers to focus more on the developement of their apps without having to interface with complicated TLS libraries.
 The SSA also allows system administrtors and other power users to customize TLS settings for all connections on the machines they manage, according to their own needs.

 ## Publication
 You can read more about the SSA, it's design goals, and features in our [USENIX Security 2018 paper](https://www.usenix.org/conference/usenixsecurity18/presentation/oneill)